top of page

 Our exploration of non-surgical treatments, from tailored exercises to appropriate footwear and orthotics, underscores the importance of addressing the root causes of bunions.
 While these methods aim to slow the progression and alleviate the discomfort associated with bunions, they also highlight the importance of early intervention and ongoing foot care.
 Remember, each case of bunion formation is unique, and thus, requires a personalized approach to treatment and management.
 With proper care and attention, individuals can effectively manage this condition, ensuring foot health and maintaining mobility and quality of life.

-DR. BRIAN ABELSON DC.
+DR. BRIAN ABELSON, DC. - The Author

 Photo of Dr. Brian Abelson